sourcegraph/handbook/content/departments/finance/multi-sku-arr.md

 - Discounts are first applied against all one-time/non-recurring revenue.
 E.g., implementation fees.
 - Discounts are then applied proportionally against all included SKUs based on list prices.
   - Example: the customer was buying $100k (list price) of software and $50k (list price) of recurring services, but they were only paying $135k (i.e., they got a 10% discount), then we would record it and report it as $90k of software ARR and $45k of services ARR — 10% off of each product at list price.

-Note: Professional services must have their own line item(s) to get ARR recognition.
-If professional services are clearly outlined in terms of SKU name(s), quantity and price, the value should be excluded or carved from Search & Cody ARR.
+- We will not restate ARR for deals that are already booked, even if the list price of services has changed since the booking.
+- If professional services are clearly outlined in the order form, but at $0, we will still allocate ARR to PS because the discount is applied proportionally.

 ### Platform Fee ARR Recognition

 Platform fees or any other ongoing fee charged to the customer will also impact the value of ARR, and will be applied directly to platform fee SKU.
-If for example the customer was buying $100K of Code Search Enterprise, but we also charged them a $10K Platform Fee, then we would record it and report it as $110K of total software ARR: $10k as Platform Fee ARR and $110k as Code Search Enterprise ARR.
+If for example the customer was buying $100K of Code Search Enterprise, but we also charged them a $10K Platform Fee, then we would record it and report it as $110K of total software ARR: $10k as Platform Fee ARR and $100k as Code Search Enterprise ARR.

 ### Software (Code Search & Cody) ARR Recognition